 Healthy HometownSM Powered by Wellmark works with people just like you to identify things you can do to help your community help residents in the areas of eating well, moving more and feeling better.

-Six Iowa communities made amazing progress in 2017, and now they are being recognized for it.
+Six Iowa communities made amazing progress in 2017, and they were recognized for it.
 On Feb.
-15, 2018, the Iowa Healthiest State Initiative External Site will award the first Healthy Hometown Healthy Community Award to one of the following communities.
-Look for follow-up stories and tips from these finalists to help you start making small changes in your own community.
+15, 2018, the Iowa Healthiest State Initiative External Site awarded the first Healthy Hometown Healthy Community Award to three of the following communities.
+Here are the highlights of all the communities honored for their efforts in 2017.

 Healthy Hometown 2018 Healthy Community Award nominees